akexorcist/sleepingforless-article-indexing-blogger/README.md

 • Customize the specific label for indexing in `converter.js` at `titles` (for indexing by label) and `excludes` (for exclude article by title) variables.

-• Run the project with `node index | pbcopy` the HTML result will copied to your clipboard.
+• Run the project with `node index | pbcopy` the HTML result will copied to your clipboard when finished.

 • Do what you want.